Ammordius/NAGD-spell-inventory/PRIVACY.md

 This project may be hosted through GitHub Pages or similar static hosting.
 Hosting providers may collect standard access logs or telemetry according to their own policies.

+## Children

+This project is intended for a general gaming/community audience and is not directed to children under 13.

+The site does not knowingly collect personal information from children under 13.
+Visitors under 13 should not submit information to this project or use any account-based features without appropriate parental involvement.

+Character data published by this project is derived from public Magelo/export sources.
+Players who do not want character data included should make their character anonymous, private, or otherwise excluded at the original Magelo/source-data level.

+This project does not separately manage opt-out or removal requests for character data that remains public in the upstream source.